Guest post by Christian Flores, founder of The Anime Historian.

 And it did!

 Saying that she can just tell everyone that she’s 16 and try out show business and become an idol or become a hostess, a very daring notion from a 15-year-old.
-Eventually, her parents found her, in a struggle against Norimichi wanting to take back Nazuna he tries to free her from her dad but ends up getting punched.
+Eventually, her parents found her, and in a struggle against Norimichi wanting to take back Nazuna he tries to free her from her dad but ends up getting punched.
 He then went with his friends to the lighthouse and upon noticing that the entrance is open, decided to climb up the lighthouse, when the fireworks were shot he then noticed that the fireworks were flat and immediately knew that something was wrong.
 He threw the magical ball, wishing that he had another chance to escape with Nazuna.

 He reverses time again but this time he manages to elude Nazuna’s parents by boarding the train, in there we got the good old exposition rant followed by the only argument you’ll ever need to convince someone why CGI most often doesn’t work in anime.
 Seriously, it looks like Barbie and the Nutcracker all over again.